How To Comment on a Performance Review, With Examples

 • "I'm reaching out more to other team members to learn from their experience when I don't fully understand a task or assignment."

-• “Sometimes, I find myself unprepared for the job expected of me, but I plan to sign up for courses to update my knowledge and skills.”
+• "Sometimes, I find myself unprepared for the job expected of me, but have signed up for professional development courses to update my knowledge and skills."

 5. Punctuality